Our office helps university departments and business units develop and evaluate international partnerships.

 Criteria to Consider Before Initiating a New Partnership

-Academic rigor of the proposed institution
+The academic rigor of the proposed institution

-• Are academic standards compatible with Lehigh’s?
+• Are academic standards comparable to Lehigh’s?

 Existing successful programs